-Russia launches pre-dawn air raid on Kyiv, killing at least 1; Moscow attacked by drones
+Russia says drones damage Moscow buildings in pre-dawn attack, blames Ukraine

 Before daylight, the buzzing of drones could be heard over the city, followed by loud explosions as they were taken down by air defense systems.

-Andrei Vorobyov, governor of the wider Moscow region, later said several drones were “shot down on the approach to Moscow.”

-It was the second reported an attack on Moscow, after authorities said two drones targeted the Kremlin earlier this month in what was labeled an attempt on President Vladimir Putin’s life.

-In the attacks overnight on Kyiv, one person died and seven were injured, according to the municipal military administration.
+In the overnight attacks on Kyiv, one person died and seven were injured, according to the municipal military administration.
 A high-rise building in the Holosiiv district caught fire after being hit by debris either from from drones being hit or interceptor missiles.

 The building’s upper two floors were destroyed, and there may be people under the rubble, the Kyiv Military Administration said.
 More than 20 people were evacuated.